 You won’t believe how many times you just want clean hands… or to “freshen up” after a day in the hot sun and close quarters of a dirty (if not muddy) bug-infested campground.

-I pack lots of unusual items in different-sized Ziploc bags.
+I pack lots of unusual items in different-sized zip-lock plastic bags.
 They’re just so handy!
 Some examples: playing cards with notepads and pens, Kleenex, extra batteries, a wet washcloth pre-soaked in soapy water.
-And, if you plan on cooking chicken or beef, Ziplocs provide the perfect way to marinate your meat first.
+And, if you plan on cooking chicken or beef, they even provide the perfect way to marinate your meat first.

-Related to #9 above, I also use Ziplocs in the following way: I tend to divide up an entire container of wet wipes by placing 3 to 5 of the individual cloths into separate sandwich-size Ziploc bags.
+I also use plastic Ziploc bags in the following way: I divide up an entire container of wet wipes by placing 3 to 5 of the individual cloths into separate sandwich-size plastic bags.
 One goes into my camera bag.
 Another into the pet tote.
 And another under the front seat in each car.
-You get the idea… Anyone need a wet one?!
+You get the idea… Anyone need a wet wipe?!

-And now, the “givens”… requirements for a successful camping trip:
+And now, the “givens”… the other requirements for a successful camping trip:

 - INSECT REPELLENT & BENADRYL – because you don’t want to get any tick bites or mosquito bites!
 (Our favorite mosquito repellent is Permethrin.)
 The Benadryl will lessen allergic reactions to bee stings & insect bites.